bsheshwor/Openpose-Implementation/README.md

     Close the CMake-GUI window and return to your terminal.
 To compile into binary files, run the command below:

     ![I2](photo/I2.png)

+    Note:
+    The models should be kept in the same way as the downloaded models are kept inside the models/ folder.
+    Better not to download the model manually.
+    After the download completes,Copy the models/ directory in your project directory.

 10. To install the Openpose python module called pyopenpose, do the following command: